bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 date: 2024-11-29
 ---

+A technical write-up of a DIY pool automation system, including:

+* Hardware implementation
+* Software implementation with links to Node-RED flows and Kubernetes manifests
+* Integration with Home Assistant

+<!-- more -->

+## Introduction

-When I bought my home a few years ago, a pool was an absolute requirement for me.
-Of course, I knew nothing about how pools operate, nor how to maintain them, but quickly found myself drinking from a firehose of knowledge on the subject.
-To begin with, the existing automation system (responsible for scheduling the pump, running the heater, switching valves for different modes of operation, etc.) was not in good shape.
-20 years old and only partly functional, it was far from a modern convenience.
+I bought my current home a few years ago.
+Being in Florida, I decided that a pool was an absolute requirement for me.
+While I achieved my goal, the existing automation system (responsible for scheduling the pump, running the heater, switching valves for different modes of operation, etc.) was not in good shape.
+20 years old and only partly functional, it was in obvious need of replacement.

 To make matters worse, finding parts or options for upgrading was a maze of corporate red tape.
-The manufacturer actually restricts purchases of any replacement parts to licensed resellers, a practice I find particularly consumer-hostile.
+The manufacturer refuses to sell any replacement parts to anyone who isn't a licensed reseller.
+I found this practice to be particularly consumer-hostile, and decided that I wouldn't be giving them any of my money.

-In the short term, I was able to track down some of the malfunctions to an old keypad which sat next to the spa and was destroyed by the Florida sun enough to let water in and cause some short circuting.
-Removing this brought the lights and heater control back online, but it was still janky, and prone to frustrate me as much as allow me to relax.
+In the short term, I was able to track down some of the malfunctions to an old keypad which sat next to the spa.
+It was destroyed by the Florida sun enough to let water in and cause some short circuting.
+Removing this brought the lights and heater control back online, but the system remained unreliable.

-Things escalated after I ended up with a new pump and heater, which weren't really compatible with the old system.
-I'd been thinking about putting a replacement in place for a while, but this pushed me to get off my butt and start tinkering.
-The idea of interacting with the physical world through computers has always intrigued me.
-I'm a big fan of software automation, and this seemed like the perfect excuse to try something a bit more concrete.
+I dealt with the idiosyncracies for a long while, but eventually I found a renewed interest in changing the system out after I purchased a new pump and heater, which weren't really compatible with it.
+The idea of interacting with the physical world through computers has always intrigued me, and I'd been thinking about building a replacement for a while.
+This finally pushed me to get off my butt and start tinkering.

-<!-- more -->

 ## Goals

 * Use Off-the-Shelf Parts

-  The biggest requirement was to build the entire system using readily available components.
+  The most important requirement was to build the entire system using readily available components.
 I wanted to ensure that any part of the system could be easily replaced without jumping through hoops or dealing with proprietary restrictions.
-This makes maintenance straightforward and encourages future experimentation.
+This makes maintenance straightforward and encourages future experimentation and improvements.

-* A Code-First Methodology

-  I'm working hard to ensure that as much of the configuration as possible is stored in a Git repository and deployed via automation tools.
-This means I can rebuild the entire system quickly because the build process is almost entirely automated.
-A code-first approach also serves as excellent documentation, providing a clear record of how everything fits together.
+* Feature Parity with the Old System

+  The original automation system had the following features that I needed to
+  implement:

+    * Control the pool and spa lights
+    * Handle switching from pool mode to spa mode by triggering valve actuators
+    * Enable the heater to be turned on remotely
+    * Ensure that the pump is running during spa operation

+* Control the New Pump

+  In addition to the original features, I needed the new system to control the speed of the variable speed pump I'd purchased to replace the old rusty single-speed pump that came with the house.
+Most importantly, ramping the speed up when in spa mode.

+* Multi-Mode Control of the Heater

+  While the old system was capable of turning the pump on and off, it wasn't able to select between pool and spa temperatures.
+The new system will use a so-called 3-wire control (and eventually RS-485 if I can get it working) to enable choosing the temperature depending on use.

 ## Major Hardware Components